marcelojsilva/chat-copilot/tools/importdocument/README.md

-﻿# Copilot Chat Import Document App
+﻿# Chat AI Import Document App

 > **!IMPORTANT**
 > This sample is for educational purposes only and is not recommended for production deployments.